Collage of Pennsylvania Military College cadets and archived yearbooks documenting student life and traditions

 Michael R. Sullivan ’67: Holding the Line Under Heavy Fire

-2nd Battalion, 14th Infantry, 25th Infantry Division, USARV
+Silver Star2nd Battalion, 14th Infantry, 25th Infantry Division, USARV

 Silver Star for heroic action while on a reconnaissance mission in Vietnam.
 When his company came under attack from an enemy of unknown size, 1st Lt Sullivan acted swiftly.
 Despite heavy enemy fire he placed his men in strategic fighting positions.
 Sullivan was wounded as he positioned his men and directed suppressive fire on the enemy, allowing for his unit to withdraw and regroup.
 Being wounded a second time, he was forced to accept medical help and evacuation.

-Share link - http://pmc.widener.edu/pmc/legacies/cadets/michael-r-sullivan-67-holding-line-under-heavy-fire
+Share Link: http://pmc.widener.edu/pmc/legacies/cadets/michael-r-sullivan-67-holding-line-under-heavy-fire

 Phil Gray